Gilliom "Gil-Bilt" combo Drill-Press Lathe video

 Gilliom "Gil-Bilt" tools featured in Boat Joinery & Cabinetmaking Simplified book

 I can't believe that I haven't mentioned this before, but the book "Boat Joinery & Cabinetmaking Simplified" has an entire chapter dedicated to Gilliom Manufacturing's "Gil-Bilt" kit tools!
-It's available new and used in hardback and softcover from Amazon and eBay:
+It's available new and used in hardback and softcover from Amazon.

 Buy Boat Joinery & Cabinetmaking Simplified from Amazon